 If work is stopped or disrupted because of COVID-19, how will the CF Foundation assess progress at the time of a progress report submission?

 The CF Foundation understands that COVID-19 has the potential to impact research it supports and is committed to working with awardees during this time.
-If possible, please submit your progress reports as scheduled and include an update of the work disruption.
-The CF Foundation will work with awardees to adjust the final award period if the Foundation determines additional time is necessary to complete the work due to COVID-19 (see Q7 below).
+If possible, please submit your progress reports as scheduled and include an update on the work disruption.
+The CF Foundation will work with awardees to adjust the final award period if the Foundation determines additional time is necessary to complete the work due to COVID-19.
 If you have specific questions, please reach out to the program officer listed on your award letter or contact the Grants Office (email@example.com).

 I am conducting a CF Foundation-funded clinical study.
 COVID-19 is likely to impact my study design and/or my ability to enroll patients in the study.
 How should I proceed?